-TRAINING NIGHT ANNOUNCEMENT
+TRAINING NIGHT ANNOUNCEMENT 2022

-Now that we’ve switched to daylight savings time (DST), training season officially starts this Wednesday March 11, 2929 and will continue until Wednesday, Oct 28 2020 (DST expires Nov 6).
+Now that we’ve switched to daylight savings time (DST), training season officially starts this Tuesday March 15, 2022 and will continue until Wednesday, Nov 2, 2022 (DST expires Nov 6).
 There will be a schedule change in 2022, due to a schedule conflict for the lead flight instructor:

 Non-students (eg, signed off club members) are strongly encouraged to help with flight training.
 We typically have several students each week.
 In addition to flight instruction, help is often needed in the areas of having a spotter, radio expertise, aircraft setup and debugging, and just plain encouragement and advice.
 Also, we sometimes have first time visitors come to the field, and we need someone to make them feel welcome and explain what we do.

-We offer training on basic aerobatics (eg, loops, rolls, inverted flight, immelman, split S, hammer head turns, etc).
+We offer training on basic aerobatics (e.g. loops, rolls, inverted flight, Immelmann, split S, hammer head turns, etc).
 And we offer helicopter flight training.

 We strongly emphasize safety, from ground procedures, to pre-flight checks, flying procedures and etiquette, post-flight procedures, and field communication/courtesy.

 All students are required to bring user manuals for their radios and their planes.

 Recently graduated students are encouraged to bring their next ‘step up’ plane to the field for assistance with the maiden flight, and, if required, additional instruction on advanced controls (eg, learning to use flaps, landing gear, etc).